Ann Brown: Biography

 Brown was born in an air raid shelter in Portsmouth, England, during World War II.
 She was dyslexic and did not learn to read until she was 13.
-Just before entering the University of London, she saw a documentary about how animals learn in their natural environments and decided to major in psychology.
+Just before entering the University of London, she saw a documentary about how animals learn in their natural environments and decided to change majors from history and literature to psychology.

 Brown received a PhD in psychology from the University of London for research on "Anxiety and Complex Learning Performance in Children."
 She moved to the United States where she met her husband and collaborator Joseph Campione.
 Brown received several prestigious awards for her research and served as president of American Educational Research Association.

 She died at 56 on June 4, 1999, in San Francisco.
 She was survived by husband Joseph Campione, son Richard Campione, two brothers Peter and Michael Taylor, and granddaughter Sophia Campione.

 In the words of one fifth-grade student quoted by Palincsar (2003):

 Ann Brown—she's really very sophisticated.
 She knows a lot about a lot of things.